McDerpp/Pygame_Programming_Language/README.md

  18 - skills

-**Primary stats intelligence,strength and agility has its own unique effect to the stats and modifier of each character**
+**Primary stats intelligence, strength and agility have its own unique effect on the stats and modifier of each character**

 Agility
   -dodge chance